Inter Pipeline Ltd to Issue Monthly Dividend of $0.04 (TSE:IPL)

-Inter Pipeline (TSE:IPL) last issued its earnings results on Thursday, August 6th.
-The company reported C$0.15 EPS for the quarter, meeting analysts’ consensus estimates of C$0.15.
-The firm had revenue of C$539.50 million during the quarter, compared to analyst estimates of C$578.00 million.
-On average, research analysts anticipate that Inter Pipeline will post 0.76 earnings per share for the current fiscal year.
+Inter Pipeline (TSE:IPL) last released its quarterly earnings data on Thursday, August 6th.
+The company reported C$0.15 EPS for the quarter, hitting analysts’ consensus estimates of C$0.15.
+The company had revenue of C$539.50 million for the quarter, compared to analysts’ expectations of C$578.00 million.
+On average, equities research analysts expect that Inter Pipeline will post 0.76 earnings per share for the current year.

 Inter Pipeline Ltd. engages in the petroleum transportation and storage, and natural gas liquids processing businesses in Canada and Europe.
 The company operates through four segments: Oil Sands Transportation; Conventional Oil Pipelines; Natural Gas Liquids (NGL) Processing; and Bulk Liquid Storage.